One of those common questions I get is, “How many grams of carbs per day do you need?”

 The Truth About Carbs

 Carbohydrates are not evil.
-There are a lot of people out there today saying carbs are bad.
 We’ve seen the low-carb diet fad with diets like Atkins, the South Beach diet, Paleo diet and ketogenic diet today, where some of them have sort of painted carbohydrates in a bad light.
-In reality, you need carbohydrates for energy, and they’re important for cellular function — in fact, low-fat diets may be better than low-carb diets for losing body fat — but the truth is also that most people are getting way too many carbohydrates in their diets per day.
+In reality, your body naturally uses carbohydrates for energy, and they’re important for cellular function — but the truth is also that most people are getting way too many carbohydrates in their diets per day.